Poincar\'e-like extension Mixing Higgs and Gauge Fields in a U(1) symmetric model: Differential Representation

 \section{Differential Representation}

-We explore the representability of the Poincar\'e--like extension (\ref{Dim0Start}--\ref{PPMTs}) in terms of differential operators which complete those obtained for the Lorentz--like extension in \cite{U1I}.
-To each symmetry generator ${\cal O}$ we assign a differential operator $\ip\delta_{{\cal O}}$ that obeys the same algebra.
-There are again (at least) two ways of representing this algebra as differential operators.
-The diverse generators can be either represented in terms of Hermitian (H) and Anti--Hermitian (AH) operators, or in terms of Hermitian (H) and Adjoint--Pairs (AP) of generators.
-Here is a description of the differential representations found:
+We delve into the representability of the Poincaré-like extension (\ref{Dim0Start}--\ref{PPMTs}) in terms of differential operators, building upon those obtained for the Lorentz-like extension in \cite{U1I}.
+For each symmetry generator ${\cal O}$, we assign a differential operator $\ip\delta_{{\cal O}}$ that obeys to the same algebraic structure.
+Once again, there are (at least) two ways to represent this algebra as differential operators.
+The various generators can be expressed either in terms of Hermitian (H) and Anti-Hermitian (AH) operators, or in terms of Hermitian (H) and Adjoint Pairs (AP) of generators.
+Here is a description of the found differential representations: